manojn0010/E-Commerce-Marketplace-Analysis/documentation.md

 > Obtain the top states for each category based on customer ratings
 5. State-wise GMV Share
 > How much each state contributes towards GMV
-6. Statewise Monthly Growth
+6. State-wise Monthly Growth
-> How sales vary across all states each rolling month
+> How sales vary across states on a rolling monthly basis

 ### Errors Fixed During Load Phase